Khafre

+Khafre or Chephren (died c.
+2532 BC) was an ancient Egyptian monarch who was the fourth king of the Fourth Dynasty, during the earlier half of the Old Kingdom period (c.
+2700–2200 BC).
+He was son of the king Khufu, and succeeded his brother Djedefre to the throne.

+Khafre's enormous pyramid at Giza, the Pyramid of Khafre, is surpassed only by his father's (the Great Pyramid).
+The Great Sphinx of Giza was also built for him, according to some egyptologists, although this remains unconfirmed.
+Little is known about Khafre aside from the reports of Herodotus, a Greek historian who wrote 2,000 years later.

 Family

 Khafre was a son of king Khufu and the brother and successor of Djedefre.
 Khafre is thought by some to be the son of Queen Meritites I due to an inscription where he is said to honor her memory.

 Kings-wife, his beloved, devoted to Horus, Mertitytes.